cap-js/print/README.md

 - Your model does not meet the requirements for the automatic approach
 - You want to print another file type than PDF

-For this, you can use the `cds.connect.to`-API of CAP to connect to the print service and invoke the `print` action manually.
+For this, you can use the `cds.connect.to` API of CAP to connect to the print service and invoke the `print` action manually.

 ```javascript
 const printService = cds.connect.to("PrintService");